PayU Review

 - Smart Routing Engine and Decision Engine.
 US-patented routing layer picks the optimal acquirer per card transaction based on BIN, amount, geography and historical approval rates.
 Decision Engine dynamically chooses the best 3DS 2 version to minimize friction while maintaining SCA.
 Both reduce decline rates on card transactions versus a single-acquirer setup.
 Smart retry handles soft declines automatically.

 - Prosus ownership and pre-IPO funding visibility.
 Wholly owned by Prosus N.V.
 (Naspers majority) with $1B+ in PayU-led fintech investments and a planned H2 2026 IPO at $4.2-5B valuation.
-For procurement teams that value vendor stability, the parent-company governance and disclosed financial trajectory (FY25 revenue $694M, H1 FY26 adjusted EBITDA breakeven) is more transparent than a typical private PSP.
+For procurement teams that value vendor stability, the parent-company governance and disclosed financial trajectory (FY25 India revenue $669M, H1 FY26 adjusted EBITDA near breakeven (loss narrowed to $1M from $19M YoY)) is more transparent than a typical private PSP.

 Cons